Hybrid working is the new normal.

 Technology can be used to create amazing hybrid experiences, enable new ways of working that keep your workforce connected, promote health and wellbeing, and encourage diversity, equity and inclusion.

 But it requires the right approach and strategy, so this will be something you’ll need to consider before creating your new hybrid work policy.

 Employee health and wellbeing

 It’s vital managers keep in touch with employees even if they are not physically in the office as much, and give them the right to disconnect – something you can and should help to encourage.

 As the nature of work has changed, it’s important that businesses do not expect employees to work 24/7 just because the technology allows them to, and that presenteeism doesn’t manifest itself online.

 Employees need a break from screen fatigue and back-to-back online meetings.
 They need to have a lunch break and shorter meetings where possible.

 Some companies have even implemented meeting-free days, and introduced ‘walk and talk’ catch-ups where colleagues go for a walk while talking to each other on the phone, if they’re away from the office.

 It’s imperative that managers, senior leaders, and HR don’t lose sight of people just because they’re working elsewhere.

-There are many online wellbeing tools and apps companies can implement, as well as organising regular wellness days in the office or externally to bring people together.
+There are many online wellbeing tools and apps companies can implement, as well as organizing regular wellness days in the office or externally to bring people together.